makibytes/amc/README.md

 amc get <queue-name>
 ```

+This will print the payload (data) to stdout and remove the message from the
+queue.
+Use `peek` instead of `get` to keep it in the queue.

-The following parameters and environment variables can be used:
+The following parameters and environment variables can be used for all commands:

 ```sh
   -s, --server string     server URL of the AMQP broker  [$AMC_SERVER]